siduction/sidu-manual/data/en/0206-iso-dl_en.md

-% Download and integrity check of ISOs
+% Download and burn siduction ISO

-## Downloading the ISO
+## Downloading and burning the ISO

 ### siduction ISO download

 Please use the closest mirror.
-Mirror servers listed below, with details for the entry in /etc/apt/sources.list.d/siduction.list, are updated in a timely manner.
+Mirror servers listed below, with details for the entry in `/etc/apt/sources.list.d/siduction.list`, are updated in a timely manner.

 **Europe**